raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 ---
 title: What is temperature?
 ---
 Temperature is the measure of how hot something is, or to be more precise, the amount of thermal energy of the particles in a substance.
-It is measured by the Sense HAT in degrees Celsius (&deg;C).
+It is measured by the Astro Pi in degrees Celsius (&deg;C).
 You may well have had your temperature taken with a thermometer when you have visited the doctor.

 ![Thermometer](images/thermometer.JPG)